June 3 through July 24

 W. : 10:00 am

-Bring the whole family for an indoor version of Storytime in the Park.
-Stories, songs and fingerplays will be geared towards preschoolers but all are welcome.
-Please note: stories will be the same as On My Own Storytime.
+Bring the whole family for an evening storytime.
+Stories, songs and fingerplays will be geared towards preschoolers but siblings and parents are welcome.
+Please note: Stories will be the same as Storytime in the Park.
 Duration: 30 minutes.
-For 3 to 5-year-olds and their families.
+For 3 to 5-year-olds and families.

 Tu. : 7:00 pm